 The Santa Fe Trail, in the days of its greatest fame, extended from Independence, Missouri, to Santa Fe, the capital city of the province of New Mexico.
 There were practically no settlements of white people between these points and, indeed, few permanent Indian towns.
 The City of Santa Fe was founded about 1610; the exact date is unknown.
 In the prosperous days of the Santa Fe trade, it contained about 3,000 inhabitants.

-The first successful venture to Santa Fe over the Santa Fe Trail was made by Captain William Becknell.
-With him, were four trusted companions, who left Arrow Rock, on the Missouri River, near Franklin, Missouri on September 1, 1821.
+Captain William Becknell made the first successful venture to Santa Fe over the Santa Fe Trail.
+With him were four trusted companions, who left Arrow Rock on the Missouri River near Franklin, Missouri, on September 1, 1821.
 After arriving in Santa Fe on November 16, 1821, and making an enormous profit, Becknell made plans to return, thus blazing the path that would become known as the Santa Fe Trail.

-In New Mexico, there were two main routes — the Cimarron Cutoff, and the Mountain Route.
-From these two paths, several other alternate routes formed to accommodate the numerous communities that sprang up along the way in order to provide goods, services, food, shelter and water to the many wagon trains passing through.
+In New Mexico, there were two main routes — the Cimarron Cutoff and the Mountain Route.
+From these two paths, several other alternate routes formed to accommodate the numerous communities that sprang up along the way to provide goods, services, food, shelter, and water to the many wagon trains passing through.
 The many smaller trails merged again along the Las Vegas-Santa Fe Corridor into New Mexico.

 The Santa Fe Trail New Mexico National Scenic Byway follows today’s highways and roads near the original Santa Fe Trail paths.